 resilience.io tool explainer – 1 page PDF

-resilience.io specifications and use case results – summary documents and report
+resilience.io specifications, use case results and relevant scientific papers published – summary documents and report

 resilience.io platform report – 35-page easy-read report introduces the resilience.io platform, a decision-support tool for planning, investment and policy-making.